Sehra Main Safar: Episode 3

-Ayaz helps Farooq in hospital.
+Ayaz helps Farooq in the hospital.
 Farooq recovers but still has a stroke.
 Farooq needs someone to push his leg or arm because he has previously suffered a heart attack.
 Aliya does this.
 Farooq expresses the wish that Iqra must be married to his nephew Ayaz.
-Aliya tells this to Iqra and she agrees because it's her parents' wish.
-Fouzia also tells Ayaz about his marriage to Iqra but he refuses as she has already a proposal from Shagufta's brother.
+Aliya tells this to Iqra, and she agrees because it's her parents' wish.
+Fouzia also tells Ayaz about his marriage to Iqra, but he refuses as she has already received a proposal from Shagufta's brother.